ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 #### Memory layout

 Typically, PSA platforms share the same RAM and flash between secure and nonsecure cores.
-To provide PSA isolation level 1 or higher, you need to partition both RAM and flash in a way the following image describes:
+To provide PSA isolation level 1 or higher, you need to partition both RAM and flash to secure and nonsecure parts, in a way the following image describes:

 ```text
                                  RAM